WordPress/performance/docs/Github-workflow.md

 Many issues require discussion and definition before development begins.
 For example, multiple approaches may be considered and the community should discuss them before a contributor proceeds with development.
 For those issues, add the **Needs Discussion** label and raise the issue in the weekly performance chat.

 ### Needs Decision
 After discussion, a formal vote may be needed to determine how to proceed.
-If that’s the case, please tag @bethanylang in the issue for assistance with setting up a vote via GitHub comment.
+If that’s the case, please tag @WordPress/perfromance-admins in the issue for assistance with setting up a vote via GitHub comment.
 [An example vote can be found here](https://github.com/WordPress/performance/issues/92#issuecomment-1068215411).

 ### Needs Dev
 If an issue requires (more) development and you are unable to complete it yourself, remove yourself as the assignee and add a **Needs Dev** label.